-We're going to our second metabolic disease of the liver: And this is Wilson's disease.
+We'll go into our second metabolic disease of the liver and this is Wilson's disease.

-As soon as you hear Wilson's, close your eyes, your telling me what element?
+As soon as you hear Wilson, close your eyes, you're telling me what element?

-Wilson - the copper is causing damage, once again from head and down to you liver.
+Wilson, the copper is causing damage, once again, from head and down to your liver.

-This is a sign of often awful lot like your Parkinson's.
+It's a sign often a lot like your Parkinson, but it's not Parkinson.

 What's the topic here?
 Liver disease.

-The copper accumulating in your liver’s causing death to your liver.
+So, copper accumulating in liver causing death of the liver.

-What do you mean what kind of copper Dr. Raj?
-Copper is copper.
-No.
+What do you mean what kind of copper, Dr. Raj?

-In the body, they're either bound or free.
+I mean copper's copper.
+No, in the body, you have either bound or free.

 Which faction of copper is elevated?

-What is this copper accumulating on the basal ganglia, and the iris, and the liver and so forth?
+In the liver and so forth?
 Free copper.
+Why?
+Why?
 Why?

 The liver is missing the binding protein for copper.

-Do you remember the name of that is?
-We will see.
+You remember what the name of that is?
+We'll see.

-But let's just make sure you know, we have the full picture first.
+Well, let's just make sure we're -- you know, we have the full picture first.

 The patient might have issues with hemolytic anemia and jaundice as well.

-It is nearly 100% sensitive in present of neurologic symptoms.
+It is nearly 100% sensitive in presence of neurologic symptoms.

-Okay just before we moved one though, I know it's killing you.
+Okay.
+So, just before we move on, I know it's killing you,

-In terms of what this being deficient from the liver in Wilson's disease,
+in terms of what is being deficient from the liver in Wilson's disease.

 That's your pathology in Wilson's disease.